RECREATION AND COMMUNITY

 Sierra worked exclusively on the development of a complete picture of existing funding mechanisms to support the acquisition, development and maintenance of parks and indoor facilities.
 More specifically the output from our work is a capital funding and phasing plan for development in each of the geographic sections of the City (Central, East, West, North) of the facilities proposed as part of the master plan.
 Our work involved a modelling exercise to determine the availability of funding from the full range of sources including parkland reserves, city-wide versus area-specific reserves, Development Charges, and Section 37 bonusing payments, among other sources.
 The modelling allowed an assessment of funding shortfall versus surplus in different parts of the City over time.
 The analysis has been used to help refine the plan and create the necessary 20 year implementation plan.

 2019 City of Kingston Recreation Master Plan

-Kingston is one of the largest municipalities in Ontario by geographic area – comprising both a defined urban core comprised of the existing City, the westward expansion of the City in what was formerly Kingston Township, and increased accessibility to an from the City through transportation improvements including the new Third Crossing of the Great Cataraqui River.
-Our job as the City’s advisors is to re-imagine the City in the future based on expected growth, higher expectations for the quality of services and facilities, and ready access to parks and open space.
+Kingston is one of the largest municipalities in Ontario by geographic area, comprising a defined urban core consisting of the existing City, the westward expansion of the City (formerly Kingston Township), and rural communities north of Highway 401.
+Investment in transportation infrastructure, including the new Third Crossing of the Great Cataraqui River will fuel future demand for services and facilities in the City.
+As the City’s advisors, our job was to create a plan for Kingston’s future based on population and employment growth, higher service expectations in each neighbourhood, as well as better, more varied and new forms of public parks and gathering space.

-In a City with a large rural fringe and significant natural heritage system, a major goals was to tie recreation and parks planning into the City’s objectives for active transportation, accessibility, waterfront development and reduced carbon footprint associated with municipal assets.
+In a City with a significant natural heritage system, a major goal was to tie recreation and parks planning into the City’s objectives for active transportation, accessibility, waterfront development and reduced carbon footprint associated with municipal assets.